Back

 :

-Use the Thunder Compute console to monitor cost.
-Stopping the instance halts GPU billing while keeping the disk.
+Use the Thunder console to monitor costs.
+Stopping the instance halts GPU billing; disk persists at storage rates.

 Increase